Preserving a Unique Natural Treasure

 These permits are an elegant compromise which balance public access to the beach with animal habitat protection, successfully maintaining this unique and special coastal resource.

-Thanks to you, the La Jolla Seals will continue to benefit from these sensible and effective protections for (at least) the next 6 years!
-We hope that all of you will be able to come and see this unique natural treasure in person during the 2024 Pupping Season.
+We hope that all of you will be able to come and see this unique natural treasure in person during the 2025 Pupping Season.

 Video provided by Roxy Grant